thiagolages/A8mini-gimbal-camera-control/README.md

 - 26 - Read Range from Laser Rangefinder(Low byte in the front, high byte in the back, available on ZT30)

 **Note**: More commands might be supported by the camera but may not be included in the list of implemented commands.

+**Disclamer**: SIYI does provide some sample code which was used to build this code.